carldea/Bloomware/README.md

 We have a discord server - [Discord](https://discord.gg/D4G7JN5d7m)

-⚠️ Currently is in development, fixing bugs and other issue and adding new features. ⚠️
+⚠️ Currently is in development, fixing bugs and other issues and adding new features. ⚠️

 ## How to install
 1) Download latest mod .jar from repo's releases